Is the solution to the BCS gap equation continuous in the temperature ?: Abstract

 \section{Abstract}

-One of long-standing problems in mathematical studies of superconductivity is to show that the solution to the BCS gap equation is continuous in the temperature.
-In this paper we address this problem.
-We regard the BCS gap equation as a nonlinear integral equation on a Banach space consisting of continuous functions of both $T$ and $x$.
+We regard the BCS gap equation in superconductivity as a nonlinear integral equation on a Banach space consisting of continuous functions of both $T$ and $x$.
 Here, $T (\geq 0)$ stands for the temperature and $x$ the kinetic energy of an electron minus the chemical potential.
-We show that the unique solution to the BCS gap equation obtained in our recent paper is continuous with respect to both $T$ and $x$ when $T$ is small enough.
+We show that the unique solution to the BCS gap equation is continuous with respect to both $T$ and $x$ when $T$ is less than or equal to a certain value.
 The proof is carried out based on the Banach fixed-point theorem.

-Mathematics Subject Classification (2000): 45G05, 47H10, 47N50, 82D55
+Mathematics Subject Classification 2010. \ 47G10, 47H10, 47N50, 82D55.

-Keywords: continuity, solution to the BCS gap equation, nonlinear integral equation, Banach fixed-point theorem, superconductivity
+Keywords. \ Continuity, solution to the BCS gap equation, nonlinear integral equation, Banach fixed-point theorem, superconductivity.